 We were honored that Northeast Astronomy Forum (NEAF) speaker Dr. Donald Bruns was able to visit in our booth over the two days of NEAF 2018.

-Saturday, April 21, at noon, Dr. Bruns stepped onto main stage at NEAF in front of a standing room only audience.
+Saturday, April 21, at noon, Dr. Bruns stepped onto the main stage at NEAF in front of a standing-room-only audience.
 His talk was titled: Einstein was Right!
 Completing the 1919 Relativity Experiment at the 2017 Solar Eclipse.
-Over the better part of an hour he explained how Einstein’s General Theory of relativity predicted the bending of light in gravitational fields and how astronomers have attempted to photograph stars near the eclipsed sun to verify the theory.
+Over the better part of an hour, he explained how Einstein’s General Theory of relativity predicted the bending of light in gravitational fields and how astronomers have attempted to photograph stars near the eclipsed sun to verify the theory.

 Dr. Bruns NEAF 2018 Talk

 In 2015, Dr. Bruns, a retired optical physicist and 50-year amateur astronomer, got the idea that readily available, modern, amateur equipment could best the accuracy of this experiment conducted by professionals over the last century.
 He set his sights on conducting his own Einstein star deflection experiment during the August 2017 Great American Eclipse.